-The vice president for advancement oversees the alumni engagement and fundraising programs, including chapter and affinities, volunteer programs, signature events, major and annual giving, donor relations and prospect management and research.
+The vice president for advancement oversees the university's alumni engagement and fundraising functions, which include chapter and affinities, volunteer programs, signature engagement activities, major and annual giving, gift planning, donor relations and prospect management and research.
 The vice president for advancement reports to the president.